115 – Media Relations

 News Media: Properly-identified representatives of local, national, and international news organizations, including: television, radio, print, and electronic media.

 Public Affairs Director: The chief point of contact for HCSO personnel and the public.
 The director shall oversee messaging development and strategy aimed at best serving the public.
-The director shall also coordinate the dissemination of information by law enforcement and civilian employees who interact with the news media and approve all HCSO-related collateral material including, but not limited to: social media, brochures, fliers, external and internal website content, and use of the HCSO logo and name.
+The director shall also coordinate the dissemination of information by law enforcement and professional staff members who interact with the news media and approve all HCSO-related collateral material including, but not limited to: social media, brochures, fliers, external and internal website content, and use of the HCSO logo and name.

 Public Information / Public Records: Information that may be of interest to the public regarding policy, procedures or events involving the agency; or, other noteworthy information that is not legally protected, does not unduly interfere with the mission of the agency, or infringe upon the rights of the defendant or compromise the safety and privacy interest of employees, victims, witnesses or others.